Links to Posts Regarding Investment Management

 - I subscribe to Morningstar, which is the most well-known mutual fund research firm.
 This service provides research reports, portfolio trackers and many relevant articles, along with fund analysis and recommendations.
 Because there are over 2,900 mutual funds, I use this service to screen for the best funds available.

-- I consult together with a group of financial advisors through a monthly conference call.
+- I consult together with other financial advisors.
 Through this peer interaction, we are able to compare tools for conducting the best funds analysis as well as share best practices with one another.

 - I make use of research available from Charles Schwab & Co., Inc. (“Schwab”).
 (Dickinson Investment Advisors has selected Schwab as primary custodian for our clients’ accounts.)

-- I subscribe to research resources through Litman Gregory and Briefing.com.
+- I subscribe to research resources through Litman Gregory AdvisorIntelligence.

 - I regularly confer with fund managers as part of my own independent personal research.
 Recently, I shared a sample portfolio model of mine with a group of funds analysts and authorized them to evaluate the funds I recommend for the portfolio.
 Overall, their analysis helped to reinforce the strengths of the asset allocation that I have had in place, and it also gave me several ideas for continuing to make improvements in my funds selection.